- Anodizing Job Checklist

 Assemblies must not include non-aluminum materials.
 Be sure to select the correct alloy welding rod — we recommend 5356.
 Never use 4043 since it will turn a smutty black in the anodizing process.

-Last but not least, be sure that specialty aluminum assemblies, parts or fabrications you ship to SAF for finishing, such as curved arches, assemblies, or formed metal, are packaged soundly.
+Finally, and last but not least, be sure that specialty aluminum assemblies, parts or fabrications you ship to SAF for finishing, such as curved arches, assemblies, or formed metal, are packaged soundly.

 For more information see our article about color variation.